dimitrijekaranfilovic/snake/README.md

 # Snake

-Game of Snake in Python 3 using pygame library.
+Game of Snake written in Python 3 with the help of pygame library.